sbhrwl/ComputerVision/README.md

 # Computer Vision

 ## Drawbacks of MLP/ANN
-- Spatial Invariance
 - Loss of features
-  - The spatial features of a 2D image are lost when it is flattened to a 1D vector input.
   - Before feeding an image to the hidden layers of an MLP, we must flatten the image matrix to a 1D vector, this implies that all of the image's 2D information is discarded.
+- Spatial Invariance
+  - The information regarding spatial relation between different parts of objects in an imagespatial features of a 2D image are lost when it is flattened to a 1D vector input.
-- Increase in number of Parameters to train, Consider  image with dimensions 1000 × 1000, it will yield 1 million parameters for each node in the first hidden layer.
+- Increase in number of Parameters to train
+  - Consider  image with dimensions 1000 × 1000, it will yield 1 million parameters for each node in the first hidden layer.
     So if the first hidden layer has 1,000 neurons, this will yield **1 billion parameters** even in such a small network.
 You can imagine the computational complexity of optimizing 1 billion parameters after only the first layer

 # Convolution Neural Network
 ## Prinicpals